Adam-shafey/Lattice/README.md

 - Prisma migrations for all environments, plus indexes for hot queries
 - Rate limiting, password policy, secure reset delivery
 - Caching (Redis) for effective permissions and ancestor chains
-- CLI additions (generate-plugin, audit queries) and docs for Roles API and route-permission matrix
+  - CLI additions (generate-plugin) and docs for Roles API and route-permission matrix
 - Proper email implementation for user reset and so on
 - Hooks